NuclearRedeye/video-and-canvas/README.md

-# Video on Canvas
+# HTML5 Video and Canvas

-This repository contains a show case of the the HTML 5 video on canvas feature in the form of a live chapter preview for a video.
+Experiment using HTML5 Video as a source for drawing with Canvas elements.

 ## License